Affiliate links on Android Authority may earn us a commission. Learn more.

 Don’t be afraid, though!
 Building your gaming PC is far from something only techies can accomplish.
 We have already seen plenty of celebrities with no prior experience get the job done, and you can do the same.
 There are plenty of online resources, including websites that compare part prices and those with example builds you can easily follow.

 That said — in my opinion — building a PC is a project worth undertaking.
 After all, how often do you get to choose every single part that goes into a piece of tech you own?
 This is the beauty of creating a custom build compared to buying a single-configuration games console.
 It can be as powerful or as modest as you’d like.
-You don’t have to spend over $1,000 on a 3080 Ti graphics card if you primarily play indie games with pixel graphics.
+You don’t have to spend over $1,000 on the latest AMD or Nvidia graphics card if you primarily play indie games with pixel graphics.
 On the other hand, if you want to create an RGB lighthouse that attracts swarms of moths, that’s absolutely something you can do.

 I can already hear some of you asking, “but what about the price?”
 Yes, a decent gaming rig will usually cost more than a console.
 However, the PS5 and Xbox Series X are the most expensive consoles so far.
 In fact, the standard PS5 touches the $500 barrier.
 It’s also worth noting that a desktop PC can be repaired and upgraded much more easily, meaning it could cost you less in the long run.
 Not to mention all the other things you can use a powerful PC for, such as video editing, programming, and more.